 I. Conference Content

-There will be two main discussions devoted, respectively, to background international law issues and sectoral issues regarding cybersecurity.
-Both discussions will be preceded by key lectures where leading academics from these fields will present their views on the issue.
-Confirmed key note speakers include: Karine Bannelier (University Grenoble-Alpes), Russell Buchan (University of Sheffield), Matthias Kettemann (Leibniz Institute for Media Research), Scott Shackelford (Indiana University), Nicholas Tsagourias (University of Sheffield).
+There will be two main discussions devoted, respectively, to background international law issues and sectorial issues regarding cybersecurity.
+Both discussions will be preceded by key lectures where leading academics in this field will present their views on the issue.
+Invited keynote speakers include Karine Bannelier (University Grenoble-Alpes), Przemysław Roguski (Jagiellonian University), Scott Shackelford (Indiana University), and Nicholas Tsagourias (University of Sheffield).

 After the key lectures, those papers selected from the call for papers will be briefly presented by the authors.
 A debate will follow these presentations, moderated by the organizers.